 Zoom on the Honda EB4000

-In summary, the Honda EB4000 is a portable generator especially useful for:
+In a nutshell, the Honda EB4000 is a portable generator mostly geared towards:

 - Professionals who want to ensure that a power failure will not prevent them from working